(one synonym: Lithosia fraterna Butler, 1877)

 It pupated inside a cocoon which it spun amongst the twigs.

-The forewings are grey-brown with a cream line along the costa, and a small transparent window (aereole) on each wing.
+The forewings are grey-brown with a red or yellow edged cream line along the costa, and a small transparent window (aereole) on each wing.
 The hind wings are orange.
 The head is orange, and the thorax brown.
 The moth has the natural stiff posture which is characteristic of many LITHOSIINAE, or "Footmen".
 The adults have a wingspan up to 3 cms.
-The double line along the costa, and the absence of a yellow spot in the centre of the thorax distinguishes it from the similar moth: Brunia replana.
+The double line along the costa, and the absence of a yellow spot in the centre of the thorax, distinguish it from the similar moth Brunia replana.

 The species is found over south-eastern Australia including: